vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ## Context

-[ADR 061](adr-061-p2p-refactor-scope.md) decided to refactor the peer-to-peer (P2P) networking stack.
+In [ADR 061](adr-061-p2p-refactor-scope.md) we decided to refactor the peer-to-peer (P2P) networking stack.
 The first phase of this is to redesign and refactor the internal P2P architecture and implementation, while retaining protocol compatibility as far as possible.

 ## Alternative Approaches